19 Jaw-Dropping Facts About Hummingbirds

 Courtesy Robert Howson/Birds Blooms

 Rufous hummingbirds migrate farther than any other North American species.
 They travel 4,000 miles from Mexico to Alaska every spring.
-If you need a smile, check out these hilarious squirrel pictures.

 They have very small nests